pineapplemachine/higher/docs/conduct.md

 **Higher is a cooperative endeavor.** Respect and understanding is absolutely necessary to sustain a cooperative environment.
 Remain aware of how your own way of working is affecting other people.
 And it's not a competition, so don't undercut other people's efforts.

 Those who do not so observe may be disallowed from contributing to higher.

+**Examples of appropriate behavior include:**

+- Giving constructive feedback and criticism to other contributors.
+- Helping others to feel welcome in sharing their perspective.
+- Using inclusive language.

+**Examples of inappropriate behavior include:**

+- Trivializing the experiences and perspectives of others.
+- Insulting others, their contributions, or their opinions.
+- Using slurs or making bigoted remarks or jokes.
+- Revealing others' personal information without their consent.

+**If someone is acting inappropriately,** please contact one of the project owners, [@pineapplemachine](https://github.com/pineapplemachine) or [@jpsullivan](https://github.com/jpsullivan).